Skip to main content

 Custom ETL features (such as arbitrary SQL aggregations)

-In general, if you can express your aggregation features using Tecton's Aggregation Engine, you should always do so because of the engine's performance & efficiency, simplicity and accuracy benefits.
+In general, if you can express your aggregation features using Tecton's Aggregation Engine, you should always do so because of the engine's performance and efficiency, simplicity, and accuracy benefits.

 However, in some cases, you may not want to use Tecton's Aggregation Engine.
 The most common reasons are: